MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/display-ads-in-your-app.md

 ---
 author: mcleanbyron
 ms.assetid: 63A9EDCF-A418-476C-8677-D8770B45D1D7
-description: The Microsoft Store Services SDK gives you several ways to monetize your app with ads.
+description: The Microsoft Advertising SDK gives you several ways to monetize your app with ads.
 title: Display ads in your app ms.author: mcleans ms.date: 02/08/2017